 Length: SVL up to 51mm, with the tail being shorter than the body length

 This iconic little species is New Zealand’s smallest skink.
 It bears a striking resemblance to the closely related copper skink (Oligosoma aeneum), but is significantly smaller, and restricted to the northern regions of the Aupouri Peninsula.
-As with the copper skink, this species is brown with occasional white flecking, it has a copper dorsolateral stripe bordered by black on the lower edge running from the neck to the base of the tail, as well as the black and white denticulate patterns on the upper and lower jaw.
+As with the copper skink, this species is brown with occasional cream/white and black flecking, it has a copper dorsolateral stripe bordered by black on the lower edge running from the neck to the base of the tail, as well as black and white denticulate patterns on the upper and lower jaw.
 Lower surfaces range from white through to yellow, with orange patches towards the vent and tail, there can be black flecking on the throat.

 In general, the slight skink is considered to be geographically isolated from the copper skink (Oligosoma aeneum), however, in regions where it may overlap (e.g. the southern Aupouri peninsula) it can be distinguished by its slighter build, smaller size, and lower mid-body scale counts.
-It co-occurs with the ornate skink but is unlikely to be confused with it due to its much smaller size and lack of the distinctive teardrop marking on the lower jaw.
+It co-occurs with the ornate skink (Oligosoma ornatum) but is unlikely to be confused with it due to its much smaller size and lack of the distinctive teardrop marking on the lower jaw.